FairPy: A Toolkit for Evaluation of Prediction Biases and their Mitigation in Large Language Models: Related Work

+\textbf{Biases in Machine Translation} \cite{sun2020automatic} propose a method for mutating contextual words in input templates to observe how changes affect the un-mutated portion of the output.
+The resulting translations are evaluated for grammatical fluency, and predictive probability along with cosine similarity scores are used to assess bias in the output.

+\cite{prates2020assessing} analyze biases present in Google Translate, providing a critical assessment of its translation outputs across various languages.

+\cite{stanovsky2019evaluating} conduct the first large-scale multilingual bias detection study using the WinoBias dataset to identify biases in machine translation systems.
+Their approach involves translating words into different languages and aligning the translated terms with their English counterparts to detect bias across languages.

 \textbf{Bias Reduction in Language Models} \cite{park2018reducing} Evaluated Bias mitigation strategies on older NLP models such as CNN and GRU.
 They performed transfer learning on debiased corpora and debiased word embeddings by augmenting the existing corpora.
-They also defined unintended biases and false positive biases that are exhibited by the models.

-\cite{liu2021mitigating} Noted that political and ideological balance is often ignored in training corpora.
-They identified two types of political triggers - Direct (Democrat vs. Republican) and Indirect (California vs. Florida).
-They used reinforcement learning to mitigate the effects of such political imbalance.
-They used Proximal policy Optimal Training on separate conservative and liberal biases.
-In their paper, \cite{barikeri2021redditbias} present a conversational dataset called RedditBias, which comprises actual human conversations.
-This dataset can be used to detect four types of biases - gender, race, religion and queerness.
-They apply four mitigation techniques, Attribute Distance Debiasing, Counterfactual Data Augmentation, Hard Debiasing and Language Model Debiasing.

 \cite{jin2020transferability} Explore the concept of upstream mitigation as a means to debias BERT.
 They discuss whether it is possible to fine-tune against multiple biases in a single downstream tasks and provide a transfer learning framework to finetune and mitigate a single bias factor in upstream stage. \cite{qian2019reducing} Provide methods to remove bias in word-level settings, specifically with Glove Embeddings.
-They propose a loss function to equalize the probability of predicting words of a particular gender.
-They show that their method successfully equalizes the probability of predicting "congressman" and "congresswoman", while not changing the probability distributions of "congress man" and "congress woman".
+They propose a loss function to equalize the probability of predicting words of a particular group.

-\cite{bartl2020unmasking} Experiment with reducing BERT's gender bias by retraining the model with the GAP corpus.
+\cite{bartl2020unmasking} Experiment with reducing BERT's bias by retraining the model with the GAP corpus.
 They use real world statistics and cross linguistic approaches to build a bias evaluation template dataset.
 They also show that masked models exhibit bias in contextualized settings.

 \cite{faal2022reward} Analyze two techniques for detoxifying lanuage models - Data driven and decoding based techniques.
 Data driven methods involve augmenting data and retraining the model.
 The decoding based methods involve having a model that decodes the embeddings in an unbiased way as a form of post-processing.